 “One highly puzzling aspect of COVID-19 is why some individuals exhibit much more severe disease than others,” says Dr. Roan.
 She noted that although advanced age and pre-existing health conditions are known to increase risk of severe disease, exactly how they do so is not well understood, and on top of that, there are clear exceptions to these risk factors, e.g., young individuals without pre-existing individuals in the ICU as a result of COVID-19.

-She floated these observations to Raj S. Pruthi, MD, MHA, FACS, Professor and Chair, Department of Urology and to Peter R. Carroll, MD, MPH.
+She floated these observations to Raj S. Pruthi, MD, MHA, FACS, Professor, Department of Urology and to Peter R. Carroll, MD, MPH.
 Dr. Carroll was able to help secure philanthropic funding from some of the Department’s generous donors including the Van Auken Private Foundation and David Henke.
 These gifts, along with a grant from the Program for Breakthrough Biomedical Research at UCSF have enabled Roan and her team of scientists and clinicians to begin their COVID-19 studies.

 “Although it is highly unusual for a Department of Urology to have an investigator studying infectious diseases on its faculty, we recognized Dr. Roan’s extraordinary talent early on.
 Her team is moving forward immediately and hopes to contribute toward ending this devastating pandemic” explains Dr. Pruthi.
 “They are well-equipped given their work with other viral pathogens.
 They already have the necessary experience of conducting research using cutting-edge technologies in a biosafety level 3 laboratory.”